joshajohnson/Hub20/documents/keyboard-assembly.md

 ### Step 7: Add bottom plate and remaining screws

-When installing the bottom plate, if you choose to use the small riser you will need to back off the screws so the female standoff can sit flush to the spacer (image is not flush but pretend it is).
-If you are not installing the riser, or are installing the bottom two bolts, this step is not required.
+When installing the bottom plate, if you choose to use the small riser you will need to use the 10mm bolts instead of the 8mm bolts that are used at the bottom of the case.
+It can help to have the standoff flush to the acrylic to get the bolt started (please pretend the standoff is flush in this photo, I couldn't get a good photo of it...).
 ![Spacer sitting flush](imgs/assembly-instructions/step-7-1.JPG)

 After installing the bottom plate and screws, snug all of the bolts up and your Hub20 is now assembled!